 The SavvyTeenAcademy offers a five day – Monday to Friday – Summer Camp for Teenagers entering 5th or 6th Year.
 In an intense week, this turbo-charged, hands-on learning camp offers transformation from shy to confident, with plenty of fun and new friendships to made along the way.

 After five days at SavvyTeenAcademy, students will be armed with a panoply of practical tools they will be able to use in many life situations: passing exams, applying for jobs, networking and confidently taking their life in the best direction.
-Courses take place in Dublin, Cork and Donegal.
+Courses take place in Dublin and Cork.
 Book Your Place Today.

 #3.
 Create a Cover Letter for Each Summer Job

 Once the CV has been created, work on your cover letter.
 Each summer job you apply for should have it’s own tailored cover letter.